SemanticMediaWiki/SemanticTasks/README.md

 [![Latest Stable Version](https://poser.pugx.org/mediawiki/semantic-tasks/version.png)](https://packagist.org/packages/mediawiki/semantic-tasks)
 [![Packagist download count](https://poser.pugx.org/mediawiki/semantic-tasks/d/total.png)](https://packagist.org/packages/mediawiki/semantic-tasks)

-Semantic Tasks is an extension to MediaWiki that works in conjunction with Semantic MediaWiki to provide task notifications and reminders by email.
+Semantic Tasks (a.k.a.
+ST) is a [Semantic Mediawiki][smw] extension that provides task notification and reminder emails with the help of semantic annotations.

 In contrast to the built in notification systems in MediaWiki (watching pages), this extension can be used to trigger notifications withour user interaction with the MediaWiki system, e. g.